-We explain what the divorce process will entail and if you wish to go ahead, then we’ll commence the proceedings.
-We’ll ensure you are made aware of all developments and updates along the way.
+We explain what the divorce process will entail so you can make an informed decision.
+If you wish to go ahead, we’ll commence the proceedings and ensure you’re made aware of all developments and updates along the way.

-We understand divorce can involve high emotions, and our team of solicitors are sensitive to your needs during this difficult time, and work with you to resolve your dispute with compassion and efficiency.
-Call us on 0161 930 5151, e-mail email@example.com or complete our online form for advice about divorce, relationship breakdown or other family matters.
+We understand divorce can involve high emotions, and our team of family law solicitors are sensitive to your needs during this difficult time.
+We’ll work with you to resolve your dispute with compassion and efficiency.
+Call us on 0161 930 5151, e-mail firstname.lastname@example.org or complete our online form for advice about divorce, relationship breakdown or other family matters.

-Before we can commence the divorce proceedings we’ll need to build a good picture of your circumstances.
+Before we can commence divorce proceedings, we’ll need to build a thorough picture of your circumstances.
 We’ll usually ask for the following information:

-We’ll use this information to decide on what grounds the divorce should be and what the next course of action will be, as well as an estimate of costs involved and advise you how long the divorce proceedings will be likely to take.
+We’ll use this information to decide on what grounds the divorce should be and what the next course of action will be.
+We’ll also provide an estimate of the costs involved and advise you how long the divorce proceedings will be likely to take.

 Read more about the civil partnership dissolution or the divorce process.

-If you’re thinking obtaining a divorce and you want to find out more information about how we can help, give us a call on 0345 507 5151, e-mail firstname.lastname@example.org or fill in our online form at the top of this page.
+If you’re thinking of obtaining a divorce and want to find out more information about how we can help, give us a call at 0161 930 5151, e-mail email@example.com or fill in our online form at the top of this page.

 I really appreciated the professional, sensitive and polite manner... ...Sofia Zafar from London